 [Office energy management]

-Ricoh is developing office energy management solutions using technology that visualizes energy consumption over the entire office floor, technology to automatically control LED lighting and office equipment, and technology that detects the presence of people to adjust power settings to an optimum level.
+Ricoh is developing office energy management solutions using technology that visualizes energy consumption per office floor, technology to automatically control LED lighting and office equipment, and technology that detects people to adjust power settings to an optimum level.

 We put a layer on rewritable media to block oxygen and ultraviolet light and developed an algorithm to eliminate character crossing points, which cause media to deteriorate.
-We have also begun demonstration tests of a rewritable laser system in the field of logistics.
-This system can rewrite 1,000 times with laser contactless technology.
-This won a technology award from the Imaging Society of Japan for fiscal 2012.
+Our rewritable laser system, which can rewrite 1,000 times with laser contactless technology, has been adapted to a large logistics site.
+This technology has led to the winning of an award, given by the Imaging Society of Japan in fiscal 2012.

 [Common Criteria certification initiatives]

-In 2010, Ricoh MFPs became the first to earn Common Criteria certification, which indicates that copiers and printers meet international standards for security.
+In 2010, Ricoh MFPs became the first to earn Common Criteria certification (ISO/IEC 15408), meeting international standards for security.
 A wide range of models have subsequently earned the certification.